google-cloud-nightscout/google-cloud-nightscout.github.io/docs/update_nightscout.md

 ---

 #### **How to update**
 Follow these [steps](./NS_SyncExecutables.md) to update your virtual machine platform to the latest version.
-Once the process is complete, your Nightscout will be updated.
+Once the process is complete, if your Nightscout version is older than the version listed in parentheses in the Google Cloud Nightscout Guide, run Phase 1 from the Google Cloud setup submenu.
+After the Phase 1 run completes, your Nightscout will be updated.
 <br/>

 ---